 For cycling’s most famous road races, embracing new technologies and creative public-facing competitions will play an integral role in the future fan experience strategy.

-This exclusive interview with Northampton Saints is part of “Fan XP” – a newsletter designed to keep you abreast of the latest innovations, strategies and more regarding fan experience across the globe.
+This exclusive interview is part of “Fan XP” – a newsletter designed to keep you abreast of the latest innovations, strategies and more regarding fan experience across the globe.
 To sign up, please click here.